dwendler/netatmo-influxdbv2/README.md

 - Click "Create"
 - Write in the info...
 - Click "Save"
-- See your client id and client secret.
+- See your client id and client secret
+- Create token pair for scope of wheather station
+- See you authorisation and refresh token

 ## InfluxDBv2 Setup